Agampreet25/sarcoma-multimodal/README.md

 ##  Contact

-For questions about this repository or the underlying research, please open an issue or reach out to the corresponding author(s) listed in the publication.
+For questions about this repository or the underlying research, please open an issue or reach out to Agampreet Saini.